Signs And Symptoms of Alcoholism or AUD Alcohol Use Disorder

 Despite awareness of the negative consequences, they continue to use more and more alcohol.

-Recovery Direct is South Africa's leading addiction recovery centre for the treatment of drug abuse and addiction.
-This private alcohol & drug rehabilitation centre provides a multifaceted approach comprising both individual and group therapy across many formats.
+Recovery Direct is South Africa's leading addiction programme for the treatment of drug abuse and addiction.
+This private alcohol & drug rehabilitation online programme provides a multifaceted approach comprising both individual and group therapy across many formats.

-Sunrise Rehab in Cape Town had its beginnings in 2015 under the guidance of Dr Vaughan Pankhurst, a renowned addiction treatment specialist.
+Sunrise had its beginnings in 2015 under the guidance of Vaughan Pankhurst, a renowned addiction treatment specialist.
 With over 20 years of experience, Sunrise has developed a full spectrum of affordable, quality treatment services.